Approximate Nearest Neighbor Search for Low Dimensional Queries: Introduction

 The nearest neighbor problem is the following.
 Given a set $\PntSet$ of $n$ data points in a metric space $\mtrA$, preprocess $\PntSet$, such that given a query point $\query \in \mtrA$, one can find (quickly) the point $\nnA \in \PntSet$ closest to $\query$.
 Nearest neighbor search is a fundamental task used in numerous domains including machine learning, clustering, document retrieval, databases, statistics, and many others.

-\paragraph{Exact nearest neighbor. } The problem has a naive linear time algorithm without any preprocessing.
+\myparagraph{Exact nearest neighbor} The (exact) nearest neighbor problem has a naive linear time algorithm without any preprocessing.
 However, by doing some nontrivial preprocessing, one can achieve a sublinear search time for the nearest neighbor.
-In $d$-dimensional Euclidean space (i.e., $\Re^d$) this can be done by using Voronoi diagrams \cite{bcko-cgaa-08}.
-However, this approach is only suitable for low dimensions as the complexity of the Voronoi diagram is $\order{n^{\ceiling{d/2}}}$.
+In $d$-dimensional Euclidean space (i.e., $\Re^d$) this is facilitated by answering point location queries using a Voronoi diagram \cite{bcko-cgaa-08}.
+However, this approach is only suitable for low dimensions, as the complexity of the Voronoi diagram is $\ordereq{n^{\ceiling{d/2}}}$ in the worst case.
 Specifically, Clarkson \cite{c-racpq-88} showed a data-structure with query time $\order{\log n }$ time, and $\order{n^{\ceiling{d/2} + \delta}}$ space, where $\delta > 0$ is a prespecified constant (the $O(\cdot)$ notation here hides constants that are exponential in the dimension).
 One can tradeoff the space used and the query time \cite{am-rsps-93}.
-Meiser \cite{m-plah-93} provided a data-structure with query time $\order{d^5 \log n }$ (which has polynomial dependency on the dimension), where the space used is $\order{ n^{ d + \delta}}$.
+Meiser \cite{m-plah-93} provided a data-structure with query time $\order{d^5 \log n }$, which has polynomial dependency on the dimension, where the space used is $\order{ n^{ d + \delta}}$.
 These solutions are impractical even for data-sets of moderate size if the dimension is larger than two.